Portland Freedom Trail

 By the early 19th century, Portland had a small, vital African American population.
 Black Mainers were raising families and running small businesses.
 Many worked in maritime trades as sailors, longshoremen and fishermen.
 As the country was roiled by the question of slavery, African Americans in Maine became leaders in the anti-slavery movement, founding and leading local organizations.
 They were also conductors in the local Underground Railroad, spiriting formerly enslaved people through Maine to freedom in places like Canada.

 Included on the Freedom Trail is the Abyssinian Meeting House, the third-oldest African-American meeting house that survives in America; Mariners’ Church, which once held an anti-slavery bookshop; and sections of Portland’s waterfront, where local African Americans worked to move the formerly enslaved along the Underground Railroad.
+Also on the trail is the home of Elias and Elizabeth Widgery Thomas, located at 53 India Street, which was known as a safe house for fugitive slaves, and the home of Charles Frederick Eastman, a conductor on the Underground Railroad, is located near the Abyssinian Meeting House.

 The markers for the Portland Freedom Trail were designed and created by Daniel Minter, a Portland contemporary artist.
 In 2019, Minter co-founded the Indigo Arts Alliance, cultivating the work of African American artists.
 The gallery is located on Cove St.